-- Vehicles with "clock" displayed normally: Press the Select button (4) to switch to the "distance to empty" display. - Vehicles with "distance to empty" displayed normally: Press the Select button (4) to switch to the "clock" display.
+- Vehicles with AM/FM radio: Press and release the Select button (4) to switch between the "distance to empty" display and the clock display. - Vehicles with AM/FM radio/CD player: "Distance to empty" information is displayed normally.
+Press and hold the Select button (4) to switch to the "clock" display.
+After releasing the button, "distance to empty" will display again.